FERC vs. Powhatan Energy Fund, LLC Documentary

 Canizares, Elizabeth: She was an attorney with the FERC Office of Enforcement who worked alongside Steve Tabackman and Sam Backfield.
 In November 2019, she left FERC to work for the Securities and Exchange Commission.

 Chen, Alan: He was an independent manager who Powhatan hired to advise and manage the fund.
 He obtained a Ph.D. in engineering in China in 1995 and moved to the United States to seek a better life for him and his family.
 In the following decade, he gained experience and developed knowledge about the electrical grid in the United States, with a particular expertise in the PJM market.
-Chen settled with FERC in November 2021, more than 11 years after the investigation was initiated, which was before he was able to depose any witnesses.
+Chen was pushed into settlement with FERC in November 2021, more than 11 years after the investigation was initiated, which was before he was able to depose any witnesses.

 Estes, John: He is an attorney who worked alongside Julianna Brint at Skadden, Arps, Slate, Meagher & Flom LLP who represented Alan Chen, HEEP Fund, and CU Fund.
 Both he and Juliana are now at Jenner & Block LLP.

 Gates, Kevin and Rich: They are both officers of Powhatan Energy Fund LLC’s managing member.
 They are identical twins who obtained their Eagle Scout awards in 1986.
 In September 2021, they crafted this surreply which was submitted to the court in which they said they were “cynical.”
+They now manage money for investors in the wholesale power markets at Elmagin Capital LLC.

 Hagan, Daniel: He is an attorney at White & Case who represented Powhatan near the onset of this investigation.
 Powhatan saved notes, invoices, and/or communications related to his work.